-Participants sit in front of each other, connecting their hands to an elastic net that constrains their action into a small range of movement, acting like external muscles.
-With eyes closed, the two participants begin a tactile exploration on each other’s face, copying each move, in a mirrored way.
+Participants sit in front of each other, connecting their hands to an elastic net which constrains their action to a range of movement, acting like external muscles.
+With their eyes closed, the two participants begin a tactile exploration on each other’s face, copying each move, in a mirrored fashion.

 The piece was first performed at the KABK, Royal Academy of Art in The Hague (2012), together with Roel Heremans.
-Later joining the ‘Expanded Performance‘ program at Stroom Den Haag, in December, 2012 and TodaysArt Festival 2013.
+Later presented at ‘Expanded Performance‘ program at Stroom Den Haag, in December, 2012 and TodaysArt Festival 2013.